I know it sounds scary, but go ahead and let that title sink in.

 For help setting parental controls on various devices, check out this article over at parent magazine.

 What devices do your children used and what kind of rules and parental guides have you established to keep them safe?
+Have you discussed chat room safety?
 Feel free to comment and join the discussion.

 janie vezina says

 the gadgets and media are so crazy scary now. we do let the kids much access, ipad in same area as we are maybe 1-2 times a week at most.